SS-GEN: A Social Story Generation Framework with Large Language Models: Social Story Generation

 \subsection{Quality Assessment Criteria}

-To evaluate the effectiveness and validity of Social Stories, we design the Quality Assessment Criteria in Table~\ref{tab:rating-scale} based on the constraints of structural clarity, descriptive orientation, and situational safety.
+To evaluate the validity of Social Stories and their adherence to strict constraints, we design the quality assessment criteria in Table~\ref{tab:rating-scale} based on the constraints of structural clarity, descriptive orientation, and situational safety.
 Each constraint includes corresponding checklist questions with detailed explanations provided afterward.
 We define structural clarity as a soft constraint, scored on a 1 to 5 point scale, with 5 being the best.
-The remaining constraints are considered hard constraints and assessed with ``Yes / No''.
+The remaining constraints are considered hard constraints and assessed with ``Yes / No".

 Additionally, we have developed a website for manual assessment of Social Stories and preference ranking based on the above rating scale, which will be utilized in assessing the quality of generated data in subsequent sections.